GoogleCloudPlatform/gke-managed-certs/README.md

      pre-shared-cert annotation may not be available any more.
 Ingress has all-or-nothing semantics and will not work if a certificate it references is missing.

-# API changes

-Managed Certificates support the following versions of Managed Certificate CRD, the API: v1, v1beta2 and v1beta1.

-You should use the v1 version. v1beta2 and v1beta1 are deprecated and will be removed in the future.

-v1beta2 supports more than one domain name per certificate (multi-SAN).

-v1beta1 supports one domain name per certificate.